 The court concluded that the religious organization lacked standing to litigate its claims since its concerns over future punishment for violating the ordinance was not a sufficient injury to satisfy the standing requirement.
 The court noted that no religious organization had ever been prosecuted for violating the ordinance, and that the city attorney had informed the wedding chapel that it would not be prosecuted.

 Fulton v.
-City of Philadelphia, 593 U.S. ____ (2021)
+City of Philadelphia, 141 S. Ct.
+1868 (2021)

 The US Supreme Court ruled that a church foster care agency was not a place of public accommodation.
-This meant the agency was not subject to the non-discrimination provisions of the Pennsylvania public accommodations law banning discrimination based on sexual orientation or gender identity.
+This meant the agency was not subject to the nondiscrimination provisions of the Pennsylvania public accommodations law banning discrimination based on sexual orientation or gender identity.

-2. What forms of discrimination are prohibited by places of public accommodation?
+What forms of discrimination are prohibited by places of public accommodation?

 The forms of discrimination forbidden by public accommodations laws vary from jurisdiction to jurisdiction.
 And they are often amended, so it is important for church leaders to be familiar with the current text of applicable public accommodation laws.

-As noted in the court cases above, several courts and administrative agencies have said that there are constitutional limits on the authority of government agencies to enforce the nondiscrimination provisions of public accommodation laws against churches.
-To elaborate on one of those cases, a federal district court in Iowa ruled that a church’s fear of being sued for violating a public accommodations law as a result of sermons on biblical sexual morality was too fanciful to give the church “standing” to pursue its claim in federal court.
+To illustrate, a federal district court in Iowa ruled that a church’s fear of being sued for violating a public accommodations law as a result of sermons on biblical sexual morality was too fanciful to give the church “standing” to pursue its claim in federal court.
+The court considered the church’s conduct to fall outside of the state statute.
 Fort Des Moines Church v.
-Jackson, 2016 WL 6089642 (S.D.
-Iowa 2016).
+Jackson.

 The court concluded: